Administration for Children's Services311Search all NYC.gov websites

 Resources

-• ACS has received a report from the New York State Central Register (SCR) of Child Abuse and Maltreatment that a child in your care is alleged to have been abused or neglected.
-ACS is required to investigate all reports received.
+• ACS has received a report from the New York State Central Register (SCR) of Child Abuse and Maltreatment that a child in your care is alleged to have been abused or maltreated (which includes neglect).
+ACS is required under law to respond to all reports received.

-• Contact the person who made the report within 24 hours, to gather more information.
+• CPS will contact the person, if known, who made the report within 24 hours, to gather more information.

-• Speak to all adults or caretakers living in the home.
+• CPS will attempt to speak to all adults or caretakers living in the home.

-• Give you a letter called a Notice of Existence, informing you that you have an open investigation of abuse or maltreatment.
+• CPS will give you a letter called a Notice of Existence, informing you that you have an open investigation of abuse or maltreatment.
 If you are not home, CPS will leave a Notice of Home Visit letter informing you of the visit.

-• Check to make sure your home is free of hazards, has adequate food, safe sleeping arrangements, etc.
+• CPS will seek to check to make sure your home is free of hazards, has adequate food, safe sleeping arrangements, etc.

-• Go to your child’s school, talk to family members and other people who may know your child, like a neighbor, building superintendent, teacher, doctor, nurse, NYPD, etc.
+• CPS may go to your child's school, talk to family members and other people who may know your child, like a neighbor, building superintendent, teacher, doctor, nurse, NYPD, etc.

 Making a Determination

-Within 60 days or fewer, CPS will make a determination of whether or not the report is “indicated” or “unfounded”.
+When ACS conducts an investigation, within 60 days or fewer, CPS will make a determination of whether or not the report is "indicated" or "unfounded.
+Indicated means that:

-• CPS found enough evidence to support the claim that a child has been abused or neglected.
+• CPS found a preponderance of evidence to support the claim that a child has been abused or maltreated.

 • You will receive a letter from CPS called a "Notice of Indication," telling you that the report was indicated.
 The letter will also notify you of your right to ask for a review of that decision, which must be done within 60 days of the receipt of the letter.